junoel525/Art-369/README.md

 # Art 369
-This is the repository (repo) for the Art 369 project.
+This is the repository (repo) for my Art 369 projects.

 ## Features